jarv/one-post-a-year/README.md

 If so, then this might be the perfect theme for you!

-So you might ask, what makes this theme so special?
+You might ask, what makes this theme so special?

 - Some themes have summaries on the main page, you probably don't have time to write a long post anyway so there is none of that, just the links.
 - Like article summaries, most Hugo themes have pagination for articles.
-With only one post per year it is pretty unlikely that it will ever be necessary so there is no pagination.
+With only one post per year it's pretty unlikely that it will ever be necessary so there is no pagination.
 - Limited use of dates next to articles because it's probably not something you want to highlight.
-- Only uses semantic html tags, so yeah, it is pretty modern.
+- Only uses semantic html tags, so yeah, it's pretty modern.
 - Maybe you like social media icons?
 Nothing like that here, so if you like that stuff this is probably not the theme for you.
 - Uses [Atkinson Hyperlegible](https://en.wikipedia.org/wiki/Atkinson_Hyperlegible) as the main font.
 - Light and Dark theme.